 Health Care Flexible Spending Account

-*Per IRS regulations, you cannot contribute to a health care FSA to pay for your domestic partner's or same-sex spouse's health care expenses.
+*Per IRS regulations, you cannot contribute to a health care FSA to pay for your domestic partner's health care expenses.

 Dependent Care Flexible Spending Account